yohasebe/wp2txt/README.md

 ### When to use wp2txt

 - You need **article category information** for classification or knowledge graphs
+- You want to **extract articles from specific categories** (e.g., all articles in "Japanese cities")
+- You want to **extract specific articles by title** without downloading the full dump
 - You want to preserve or customize section heading format
 - You're building topic classifiers using categories as labels
 - Processing time is not your primary constraint